-Set up your internal LAN and Perimeter Network with public IPv6 Addresses and pfSense
+Set up an internal LAN and Perimeter Network with public IPv6 Addresses and pfSense

-In this post we will see how to set up your internal LAN and perimeter network with public IPv6 addresses.
+In this post we will see how to set up an internal LAN and perimeter network with public IPv6 addresses, so called IPv6 global unicast addresses.
 This is nearly the same as in one of my last posts about to set up your internal perimeter network with public IPv4 addresses.

 But this time we also use public ip addresses (IPv6) for the internal LAN network, and here for both, servers and clients, what we normally not do with limited available public IPv4 addresses.